 - American College of Oral & Maxillofacial Surgeons

 - American Dental Association

 - American Dental Society of Anesthesiology

 If you require an oral surgery procedure, Dr. Edwards and his team encourage you to express your fears and concerns about treatment to help us better achieve your goals.
-Schedule your dental implant consultation today or call Advanced Oral Surgery of Tampa (813) 452-6380.
+Call Advanced Oral Surgery of Tampa (813) 452-6380.